 While in Vienna, visit the Stephansplatz area.
 This is the hub of the city where most shops and restaurants are located, and where you can find the famous St. Stephen’s Cathedral.
 Also be sure to pay a visit to the Palace of Vienna, once the seat of the Hapsburg family who ruled the Austro-Hungarian empire in the 17th century.
 Most of the city’s museums are located in this area, along with the royal English stables.

 The day that I visited Salzburg, Austria marked the first snowfall of the season, which made the city even more enchanting.
 Salzburg is definitely a city that is worth visiting, and comes to life during the Christmas season.
 This city is characterized by Mozart, pastel-colored buildings, horse-drawn carriages, cobblestone streets, and its small-town feel.
-For lunch, my friends and I ate at a restaurant called K&K which had a very cozy atmosphere and served traditional food; I ordered the wiener schnitzel, fried veal with cranberry sauce, which was delicious.
+For lunch, my friends and I ate at a restaurant called K&K which had a very cozy atmosphere and served traditional food; I ordered the wiener schnitzel, or fried veal with cranberry sauce, which was delicious.

 Sound of Music Tour